Key differences between Japanese and Western animation in style, narrative and visual culture

 Visual and technical differences

-Japanese and Western animation present visual features and techniques that profoundly distinguish them.
-Both share the frame-by-frame drawing technique, but their execution varies considerably.
+Japanese and Western animation present visual characteristics and techniques that deeply distinguish them.
+Both share the drawing frame by frame, but their execution varies significantly.

-These differences are not only due to aesthetic tastes, but also to historical and economic conditions that shape production and style in each region.
+These differences not only respond to aesthetic tastes, but also to historical and economic conditions that shape production and style in each region.

-By understanding these particularities, one can better appreciate the richness and diversity that each tradition brings to the world of animation.
+By understanding these particularities, you can better appreciate the richness and diversity that each tradition brings to the world of animation.

 Design style and features

-Japanese anime is notable for a stylized design, with characters with large, expressive eyes and exaggerated proportions that emphasize emotions.
+Japanese anime stands out for a stylized design, with characters with large, expressive eyes and exaggerated proportions that emphasize emotions.

-In contrast, Western animation covers a wider range from graphic realism to caricature, showing variety in visual styles.
+In contrast, Western animation spans a greater range from graphic realism to caricature, showing variety in visual styles.

 This differentiation also reflects different cultural priorities in visual representation and communication.